Pence to offer roadmap for conservatives in DC speech ahead of Trump's return to the nation's capital

-Former Vice President Mike Pence will sound very much like a White House hopeful looking to lead his party beyond former President Donald Trump when he touts his "freedom agenda" for the Republican Party in a speech in Washington on Monday evening.
+Former Vice President Mike Pence will sound very much like a White House hopeful looking to lead his party beyond former President Donald Trump when he touts his "freedom agenda" for the Republican Party in a speech in Washington.

-Pence will deliver remarks about a proposed conservative agenda at the Heritage Foundation, the conservative think tank, just one day before Trump makes his first visit to the nation's capital since leaving office in January 2021.
+Pence will deliver remarks about a proposed conservative agenda at the Heritage Foundation, the conservative think tank.
+The trip -- though originally slated to take place Monday evening, one day before Trump makes his first visit to the nation's capital since leaving office in January 2021 -- was postponed after Pence's flight into the Washington, DC, area was diverted because of storms, according to John Cooper, a spokesman for the think tank.
+It will be rescheduled for another day.

 "The Freedom Agenda provides a clear roadmap for conservative leaders looking to connect deeply with the American people on their top priorities," Pence plans to say, according to prepared remarks obtained by CNN.
 "It is built upon the belief that Americans want to create more economic opportunity, restore American leadership on the world stage, and are proud of traditional American culture and want to preserve it."